 Marble Flooring Cost

-Marble floors are a premium architectural element, and they are priced accordingly.
-Generally, they fall on the high-end range of all-natural stone, and they generally do not last as long as slate, granite, and other natural stone.
-Marble floors typically cost $10 to $20 per square foot or materials alone, with some specialty marbles running as high as $40 per square foot.
+Marble tile floors are a premium architectural element, and they are priced accordingly.
+Generally, they fall in the high-end range of all-natural stone, and they generally do not last as long as slate, granite, and other natural stone.
+Marble flooring typically costs $10 to $20 per square foot for materials alone, with some specialty marbles running as high as $40 per square foot.
 Ceramic tile is typically about half the cost of marble, although the cost of installation labor is fairly comparable.
 Professional installation labor adds $3 to $7 per square foot.
-Installation will cost more for jobs requiring complicated layouts or lots of cutting; the labor cost is lower if the layout involves a simple layout of square or rectangular tiles.
+Marble flooring installation will cost more for jobs requiring complicated layouts or lots of cutting; the labor cost is lower if the layout involves a simple layout of square or rectangular tiles.

 Maintenance and Repair

-Once installed, routine maintenance of a marble tile floor is relatively easy—it requires the same kind of sweeping and damp mopping you would do with a ceramic tile floor.
+Once installed, routine maintenance of a marble flooring is relatively easy; it requires the same kind of sweeping and damp mopping you would do with a ceramic tile floor.
 However, unlike ceramic tile, marble is fairly porous, so you shouldn't allow water to puddle and stand on the surface.
 Standing water can penetrate the stone and discolor it.

 Marble has a pH on the base (alkaline) side, due to its origin as a sedimentary limestone.
 This means that it can have a chemical reaction whenever it comes in contact with acidic substances.
-This can include a wide variety of foods, sauces, beverages, and cleaning products.
+This includes a wide variety of foods, sauces, beverages, and cleaning products.
 Unfortunately, the discoloration stains that come from these materials are usually permanent.
 This can be prevented by applying a chemical penetrating sealer, as well as a surface sealer after installation.
 But for optimal protection, the surface sealer needs to be reapplied annually.

 Even though it is stone, marble is actually a relatively soft material that can be scratched, scraped, and chipped under the wrong conditions.
-This is especially true if the material is polished, as the imperfections will be more noticeable in the smooth, flat solid surface.
+This is especially true if the material is polished, as the imperfections will be more noticeable on the smooth, flat solid surface.
 Unfortunately, scratches cannot be easily repaired without replacing the damaged material entirely.